rafaelsg-01/soft-scroll/README.md

 - Tray app: left-click opens settings, right-click shows menu (Enable, Exit)
 - Settings window opens automatically on first run

-> This project is not affiliated with any commercial tool named �SmoothScroll�.
+> This project is not affiliated with any commercial tool named “SmoothScroll”.

 ## How it works